 Please contact Dr. Ohm (email@example.com) directly for more detailed objective and contents as well as schedule and fee for customized lecturing.

 Course #1: Basic Principles of DC, and PM Brushless Motor Control ( Half-day)

+This introductory course is to provide fundamental concepts of motor control.
+The objective of this course is for motors & drive designer, application engineers as well as marketing and management professionals who want to learn fundamental principles and basic knowledge on electromagnetic torque production mechanism, construction and operation of DC and PM brushless motors.
 The course starts with the magnetic and mechanical structure of the various motor types (including DC, induction and SR motors) and feedback devices to understand torque production mechanism and required commutation logics.
-Discussion is followed by control of power semiconductor switches, PWM, motor drive topologies, drive hardware, control algorithms, and software implementation, as well as current and speed control.
-The content also explains pros and cons of drive technologies such as 6-step vs. sinusoidal, voltage drive vs. current drive, phase current regulator vs synchronous regulator, PID vs other controllers, sensored vs sensorless control, etc. From the author’s long experience in research and development of many different types of drives, practical and useful procedures in selecting control method, rule-of-thumb design rules, control system structure and tuning, performance vs. cost tradeoff, etc will be discussed.
+Discussion is followed by control of power semiconductor switches, PWM, motor drive topologies, drive hardware, control algorithms, as well as software implementation.
+The content also explains pros and cons of drive technologies such as 6-step vs. sinusoidal, voltage drive vs. current drive, phase current regulator vs synchronous current regulation, and sensored vs sensorless control.
+The course also includes feedback control basics, various feedback devices, and servo system analysis including current regulation, voltage and position control using PI, PID and Model-based Control architecture and their tuning.
+From the author’s long experience in research and development of many different types of drives, practical and useful procedures in selecting control method, rule-of-thumb design rules, control system structure and tuning, performance vs. cost tradeoff will be discussed.

 Course #2: Field Oriented Control and Advanced AC Motor Control Algorithms (Half-day)